-Call +1-866-976-8279 or email rotary support center@rotary.org to check on contributions and recognition points, find information about grants, and ask questions.
+Call +1-866-976-8279 or email rotarysupportcenter@rotary.org to check on contributions and recognition points, find information about grants, and ask questions.

-Rotarians who don't speak English should contact their local Rotary International office.
+Non-English-speakers should contact their local Rotary International office.

 DISTRICT AND ZONE RESOURCES

 District Rotary Foundation chairs (DRFCs) promote Foundation activities and fundraising in their district, serve as the primary contact for district grants, and provide support to club Foundation committees.
 DRFCs review and authorize all global grant applications sponsored by their district and member clubs.
 DRFCs also assist the district governor with authorizing the use of District Designated Funds, nominating qualified recipients for district Rotary Foundation awards, and obtaining input from Rotarians before establishing district Foundation goals.